arthurhoch/springerQuarantineBooksR/README.md

 **Source:** https://group.springernature.com/gp/group/media/press-releases/freely-accessible-textbook-initiative-for-educators-and-students/17858180?utm_medium=social&utm_content=organic&utm_source=facebook&utm_campaign=SpringerNature_&sf232256230=1

 This package has the `download_springer_book_files` function which can be used to download all (or a subset) of these Springer book files freely available.
-Currently, it fetches only the pdf versions of the books and generates a repo with 7.27GB, if all books are downloaded.
+Currently, it fetches only the epub versions of the books and generates a repo with 7.27GB, if all books are downloaded.

 *This is still a work in progress.
 Thus, any help and/or feedbacks are welcome!*